riscv-boom/riscv-boom/docs/sections/debugging.rst

 Pipeline Visualization
 ----------------------

-“Pipevew" is a useful diagnostic and visualization tool for seeing how instructions are scheduled on an out-of-order pipeline.
+“Pipeview" is a useful diagnostic and visualization tool for seeing how instructions are scheduled on an out-of-order pipeline.

 Pipeview displays every fetched instruction and shows when it is